-The report sets out the Council's proposed accounting policies and critical judgements to be adopted in completing the 2020/21 Statement of Accounts.
-The opportunity is also taken to advise the Audit Committee of the recent change to the timeline for the preparation and audit of the Statement of Accounts for 2020/21 and 2021/22.
+The report sets out the Council's proposed accounting policies and critical judgements to be adopted in completing the 2021/22 Statement of Accounts.
+The opportunity is also been taken to update the Audit Committee of the recent consultation and potential impact on the Statement of Accounts for 2021/22 and 2022/23.